 In 2015, I had just begun a novel about guilt and forgiveness that would focus on my struggle with my mother’s death and how it impacted my work in drug abuse clinics and managed care.
 My starting point was a series of short stories about my mother and me, published in What I Wish I Knew: Stories and Strategies to Be Your Best at Any Age.
 My writing was going well

 Then I read that Pope Francis had visited the September 11th Museum at World Trade Center to view a Bible, found fused to molten metal in the rubble of the Twin Towers, that was open Christ’s “turn the other cheek” message of forgiveness.

 “What?”
 I thought.
 “Forgive the terrorists who killed thousands that day?
 No way!”
 I was so shocked that for months I kept quiet about what was evolving in my mind.

-Over the past two years, that jolt stimulated my stories to grow into two novels:
+Over the past four years, that jolt stimulated my stories to grow into two novels:

 - Love, Hate and Hope, featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself and others in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
 My first draft is done, and I aim to polish, then publish it, later his year,

 - Dangerous Medicine takes you inside the health care industry, as it spawns the opioid crisis and flounders in solving the Welllness Puzzle.
 It is told through the anguish of a recovering Catholic who travelled to the Holy Land to escape his adolescent guilt.
 Then, we experience his torment – and stabs at redemption – regarding “seven seconds of silence” just before his mother’s death and, later, his mistake that caused an addict’s death.
 About a third of the writing is done, and completion is scheduled by the end of 2018.